larakollokian/foodalike/README.md

 ### what's next

 We made an improved model and we want to train it on a more powerful computer to get better predictions.
-We also want to successfully connect the server to the android app
+We also want to successfully connect the server to the android app.
+Our backend currently only runs locally :(